Haritz07/ML-Wallet-Profiling/README.md

 # 🛡️ Solana Wallet Risk Profiler Dashboard

 This Streamlit dashboard provides real-time, data-driven wallet risk analysis on the Solana blockchain, powered by machine learning and a FastAPI Backend.
-It helps investors, researchers, and security analysts assess the likelihood that a wallet is involved in fraudulent or scam-like behavior.
+It helps investors, researchers, and security analysts assess the likelihood that a wallet is involved in fraudulent or scam-like behaviour.

 ## 🚀 What It Does

-# Accepts a Solana wallet address input
+ Accepts a Solana wallet address input
-# Pulls transaction history and metadata using the Helius API
-# Extracts 9 behavioural features per wallet (e.g. inflow/outflow, mint patterns)
-# Feeds features into a trained XGBoost classifier
-# Returns a risk label (Safe or High-Risk) with model confidence
-# Displays a clean visual summary of the wallet's behaviour
+ Pulls transaction history and metadata using the Helius API Extracts 9 behavioural features per wallet (e.g. inflow/outflow, mint patterns) Feeds features into a trained XGBoost classifier Returns a risk label (Safe or High-Risk) with model confidence Displays a clean visual summary of the wallet's behaviour

 ## 💡 How It Works
 This dashboard connects to a deployed FastAPI backend that: